-2. Choosing supplier based solely on price
+2. Choosing a supplier based solely on price

-As one benefit of cloud is how it can deliver an enterprise-class IT solution whilst saving money on infrastructure and running costs, it’s tempting to just choose the absolute cheapest supplier and call it a deal.
+As one benefit of the cloud is how it can deliver an enterprise-class IT solution whilst saving money on infrastructure and running costs, it’s tempting to just choose the absolute cheapest supplier and call it a deal.

-However, the cheapest suppliers often struggle on project delivery and lack the knowledge for important areas such as troubleshooting and capacity planning.
+However, the cheapest suppliers often struggle with project delivery and lack the knowledge for important areas such as troubleshooting and capacity planning.
 These failings can easily mount up and ultimately jeopardise the migration, reduce the performance of the solution or eliminate any cost savings.

 Ultimately, IT should be seen as an investment, as it is an investment at the core of your business.
 If you’re migrating your entire IT environment, you want to ensure that you’re getting value in terms of support, resilience, flexibility and advice beyond the initial sale.
 Otherwise poor performance, downtime and redundant spend can quickly overtake any initial savings.